kitschpatrol/lognow/readme.md

 #### Environment configuration

-In node-like environments, Lognow respects the [`NO_COLOR`](https://no-color.org/) environment variable to disable colorization, and `DEBUG` to enable verbose logging.
+In node-like environments, Lognow respects the [`NO_COLOR`](https://no-color.org/) and [`FORCE_COLOR`](https://force-color.org/) environment variables to disable or enable colorization (with the latter taking precedence if both are set), and `DEBUG` to enable verbose logging.
 These environment variables override any code-level configuration.

 ## Examples